-Action Items (continued) In order to accommodate license modification requests in time for Phase II reopening of outdoor service at restaurants, Tyngsborough's Board of Selectmen (the Local Licensing Authority) notified holders of Common Victualler Licenses and on premise liquor licenses of the streamlined license modifications within days of the State's announcement.
+Action Items (continued)

+In order to accommodate license modification requests in time for Phase II reopening of outdoor service at restaurants, Tyngsborough's Board of Selectmen (the Local Licensing Authority) notified holders of Common Victualler Licenses and on premise liquor licenses of the streamlined license modifications within days of the State's announcement.

 Fourteen applications were received in Tyngsborough, including eight restaurants located along Middlesex Road, the town's primary commercial corridor and an area described locally as "restaurant row".
 Every application was approved within one week.
-Unlike locations within some downtown areas, outdoor dining accommodation could be addressed on-site in this suburban setting. <section-header></section-header> Local Licensing Authority (e.g. the Board of Selectmen) amends temporary license modification process.
-Licensing Agent sends a notice to all Common Victualler and Section 12 Liquor License holders informing them of the opportunity to modify their licenses.
-Applications are reviewed by all relevant departments to ensure that plans adhere to all relevant local, state, and federal building codes, public safety orders, and health guidelines.
-Prior to opening, business are required to be in compliance with both the general business and industry specific standards released by the Commonwealth, including maintaining a COVID-19 control plan template, posting a compliance attestation poster visible to patrons and other visitors, and additional signage to describe the rules for maintaining social distancing, hygiene protocols, and cleaning.
-An onsite inspection is performed prior to commencing outdoor service.
-Tyngsborough imposed the following additional limitations: The outdoor area must be roped off, fenced off, or blocked off by other means.
-All tables must be 6 feet apart.
-No parties of larger than 6 people were permitted.
-All employees must wear masks at all times.
+Unlike locations within some downtown areas, outdoor dining accommodation could be addressed on-site in this suburban setting.

+- Local Licensing Authority (e.g. the Board of Selectmen) amends temporary license modification process. - Licensing Agent sends a notice to all Common Victualler and Section 12 Liquor License holders informing them of the opportunity to modify their licenses. - Applications are reviewed by all relevant departments to ensure that plans adhere to all relevant local, state, and federal building codes, public safety orders, and health guidelines. - Prior to opening, business are required to be in compliance with both the general business and industry specific standards released by the Commonwealth, including maintaining a COVID-19 control plan template, posting a compliance attestation poster visible to patrons and other visitors, and additional signage to describe the rules for maintaining social distancing, hygiene protocols, and cleaning. - An onsite inspection is performed prior to commencing outdoor service. - Tyngsborough imposed the following additional limitations: - 1.
+The outdoor area must be roped off, fenced off, or blocked off by other means. - 2.
+Installation of a tent was permitted with inspection by the Tyngsborough Fire Department but tents must be open aired, meaning only a roof.
+No tents with side walls were permitted. - 3.
+All tables must be 6 feet apart. - 4.
+No parties of larger than 6 people were permitted. - 5.
+All employees must wear masks at all times. - 6.
 Patrons are required to wear masks except for when seated at their own table.